kelbelss/ethflo-contracts/README.md

 ## What do I want it to do?

-1. Create createFundraiser() Function with a goal and a deadline.
+1. Create createFundraiser() Function with a goal, a deadline and a name.
 Have a struct for Fundraisers and an array of creator addresses which can be mapped to the fundraisers.

 2. Verify fundraisers to prevent sybil attacks farming ERC20 token reward - 10% fee for unverified, 2% fee for verified.